 - Asthma flare-ups

 - Ear infections

-Pneumonia is the most serious complication.
+Pneumonia is one of the most serious complications.
 For older adults and people with a chronic illness, pneumonia can be deadly.

 Controlling the spread of infection

-The influenza vaccine isn't 100 percent effective, so it's also important to take measures such as these to reduce the spread of infection:
+The influenza vaccine isn't 100% effective, so it's also important to take several measures to reduce the spread of infection, including: